-As Marie-Louise Richards comments about reading Denise Scott Brown’s essay a few years ago – “How have I never read this before?
+As Marie-Louise Richards comments about her thoughts on reading Denise Scott Brown’s essay a few years ago – “How have I never read this before?
 This is everything!”

 - Denise Scott Brown, Room at the Top?
 Sexism and the Star System in Architecture, Smithsonian Institute Press.